-ANSC 3011 Animal Husbandry III
+Animal Husbandry III

-Courses in Animal Husbandry are designed to acquaint students with the basic concepts of Animal Husbandry, and the incorporation of these concepts into systems of production and the effective management of these systems at farm level.
-The courses in Animal Husbandry are allocated between third year and fourth year.
+Modules in Animal Husbandry are designed to acquaint students with the basic concepts of Animal Husbandry, and the incorporation of these concepts into systems of production and the effective management of these systems at farm level.
+The modules in Animal Husbandry are allocated between third year and fourth year.